OCTolyzer: Fully automatic toolkit for segmentation and feature extracting in optical coherence tomography and scanning laser ophthalmoscopy data: Methods

+Reproducibility was measured at the population level using mean, standard deviation (SD), mean absolute error (MAE), and correlation metrics (Pearson, Spearman, ICC(3,1)), supported by correlation and Bland-Altman \cite{bland1986statistical} plots.
+At the eye level, reproducibility was assessed using measurement noise estimate $\lambda$ \cite{engelmann2024applicability}, which is a way to compare measurement variability (noise) within a single eye (within-eye variability) to variability between different eyes (between-eye variability).

+For each metric, $\lambda$ is the ratio between the SD of within-eye measurements and the SD of between-eye measurements.
+To calculate this for every eye, we first average the features for each member of every eye's repetition pair.
+We then measure the SD between each repeated pair (within-eye variability) and the SD across all eyes (between-eye variability).
+For example, the within-eye and between-eye variability for OCT volume scans is computed by first averaging the 9 features in the ETDRS grid into a single representative feature for each member of every eye's repetition pair.
+We then measure the SD for the repeated pair (within-eye variability) and across all eyes (between-eye variability) and take their ratio.
+A similar approach is done for all 6 peripapillary sub-fields and 12 B-scans for the DVCKD and GCU Topcon samples, respectively. $\lambda$ is measured for every eye and is presented as a percentage for convenience, with 0 as the optimal value.

-Finally, we measured the execution time of OCTolyzer's OCT analysis suite and entire pipeline for each OCT data type which it supports.
-We deployed OCTolyzer with and without the SLO analysis suite to analyse each exemplar OCT data type 100 times and reported mean and standard deviation execution time in seconds.
-Repeated experiments were run on a standard, Windows laptop with a 4 year old i5 CPU with 16GB of RAM, but no GPU.
+Finally, OCTolyzer’s execution time was measured for its full analysis pipeline, with and without the SLO suite, using 100 trials per OCT data type, reporting mean and SD times in seconds.
+Timed experiments were run on a Windows laptop with a 4-year-old Intel Core i5 (8th generation) CPU and 16 Gb of RAM.
+For brevity, we will refer to this as the ``laptop CPU'' in the rest of the text.